mit-quest/nuclear-core-design/swapenv/README.md

 This environment simulates an N x N grid where each space is initialized to a random color.
 At every timestep the agent specifies two locations, which are swapped.
 At each timestep a reward between 0 and 1 is returned based upon how close the board is to a legal configuration.

 ### Running the random agent:
+1. Ensure you are in the `nuclear-core-design` directory
-1. Run `source .venv/bin/activate` to enter the virtual environement
+2. Run `source .venv/bin/activate` to enter the virtual environement
-2. Run `python random_swap_agent.py`
+3. Run `python swapenv/random_swap_agent.py`

 ### Running the examples:
+1. Ensure you are in the `nuclear-core-design` directory
-1. Run `source .venv/bin/activate` to enter the virtual environement
+2. Run `source .venv/bin/activate` to enter the virtual environement
-2. Run `python swap_tune.py` to train a PPO agent on a 5x5 floating environment
+3. Run `python swapenv/swap_tune.py` to train a PPO agent on a 5x5 floating environment

 ### Visualization:
 After running one of the tune scripts you can run `tensorboard --logdir=~/ray_results/` in another window to visualize training in your browser